Back Issues [Venom Day]: The Amazing Spider-Man #361-363

 To celebrate the release of Venom: Let There Be Carnage (Serkis, 2021), Sony Pictures declared September 27 “Venom Day”, a fitting date to shine the spotlight on one of my favourite anti-heroes, who made their first full debut in May 1988 and have gone on to become one of Marvel’s most iconic characters.

-Season One, Episode Eight to Ten:
+Season One, Episodes Eight to Ten:

 The “Alien Costume” Saga